 It provides one-off grants up to £10,000.
 The Trustees are keen to support:

 Applications should be made using the on-line application form which requests project details and information on the organisation.

 The Woodward Trust

 The Woodward Trust funds charitable organisations in the UK whose main focus includes isolated children/young people and disability projects.

 It has three grant programmes:

-Also look at the following in Community Grants - Charities and Trusts as they also provide funding to organisations that help disabled children and young people.........
+Look at the following in the other Community Grants pages as they also provide funding to organisations that also help disabled children and young people.........

 - The Syvia Adams Charitable Trust

 - The Wyseliot Charitable Trust

 And the following charities on the Children's pages: